maximelepetit/fastq_filter_by_barcode/README.md

 ## Description

 This script filters FASTQ.gz files based on a list of valid barcodes.
-It is designed for Single-Cell data analysis using Drop-seq or 10X Chromium technology.
 Only reads containing a valid barcode will be retained.

 ## Prerequisites